aliaksei135/seedpod_ground_risk/paper/paper.md

 # Acknowledgements

 This work is funded by the Engineering and Physical Sciences Research Council as part of the E-Drone project under grant number EP/V002619/1.
-The authors would like to thank András Sóbester, James Scanlan and Mario Ferraro for their guidance and advice on theoretical aspects of the work.
+The authors would like to thank András Sóbester, James Scanlan, and Mario Ferraro for their guidance and advice on theoretical aspects of the work.

 # References